hrefjeff/sfv_old/index.md

 WWWwwelp.
 I lost.
 4-5.
 I was up 4-1 at one point and then I blew it.
 I watched the replay.
 I started deviating from the game plan.
 In the matches leading up to the end I fell back to bad habits.
 Random Ex.Peach, not low profiling the cr.mk, getting baited into the corner.
 All that jazz.

-We live to fight another day though.
+We live to fight another day.
 It's not about how hard hit though, it's about how hard you can take a hit and get back up.
-So I ask myself these simple question: How are you going to respond to this?
+So I ask myself these simple questions: How are you going to respond to this?
 Will you learn this time?

+#### My plan

-My plan: cultivate and practice better habits that become second nature to me.
+Cultivate and practice better habits that become second nature to me.
 What I am currently practicing is not setting me up for how I want to grow as a SFV player at all.
+So:

-So stop mashing 3 frame buttons to bail me out of situations, start being aware of where the shift of what is starting to be blocked and develop a new plan, and be _patient_.
+- Stop mashing 3 frame buttons to bail me out of situations
+- Start being aware of adaptations and develop a new plan (by asking myself questions like how am I taking damage?
+How am I dealing damage?
+What will the opponent do in this situation that have already been in?)
+- Be _patient_ by avoiding large movements (such as dash up grab/3f) when my health is below 20%.

 2 biggest lessons from last night: